anura111/medWaste/README.md

 Along with our k-NN model which works as a way to confirm the classification of a hospital as grade A through grade F, we additionally created a Figma prototype that provided hospitals with resources to understand their grade and improve.

-  My primary role for this project was coding this algorithm, as well as pitching this code during our presentation.
+  My role for this project was coding this algorithm alongside another individual, as well as pitching this code during our presentation.
 Out of ~20 teams comprised of both undergraduate and graduate students, our team won third place.